IQSS/dataverse/doc/sphinx-guides/source/user/dataverse-management.rst

 .. _dataverse-permissions:

-Permissions
+Roles & Permissions
 =======================================================
-When you access a dataverse's permissions page, you will see there are three sections: Permissions, Users/Groups, and Roles.
+Admins of a Dataverse can assign roles and permissions to the users of that Dataverse.
+If you are an admin on a dataverse, then you will find the link to the Permissions page under the Edit dropdown on the dataverse page.

 |image2|